LapTQ/hello-cpp/summaries/do-and-dont.md

 * ⚠️ Don't pass a `std::string` to a function by value.
 Because, it will make an expensive copy.
 * ✅ It's okay to pass a `std::string_view` by value for read-only access purpose.
 It's cheap.
 For function parameters, prefer `std::string_view` over `const std::string&` in most cases (whatever the passed argument is `std::string`, `std::string_view`, or C-style string).
 * ⚠️ When passing by reference, ensure the type of the argument matches the type of the parameter.
 Otherwise, it will results in an unexpected (and possibly expensive) type conversion.
+* ✅ It's okay to pass by address.
+Copying a pointer is always cheap.
+*